Social Icons

 Directed by Peter Jackson

-Well then, to be honest The Hobbit: An Unexpected Journey (2012) to me was much of a waste and was just interesting based on the idea that something was about to happen, an idea that I have to give Peter Jackson a pat on the back for, because he rode the movie for almost three hours on that idea and filled the screen with singing, long walks, forgettable scenes, needless conversations and elongated fight scenes.
+Well then, to be honest, The Hobbit: An Unexpected Journey (2012) felt like a waste to me.
+It was only interesting based on the idea that something was about to happen—an idea I have to give Peter Jackson credit for, because he rode the movie for almost three hours on that idea alone.
+He filled the screen with singing, long walks, forgettable scenes, needless conversations, and elongated fight scenes, all screaming something good is coming in the follow-up movie.

-I liked this movie better than the first and I think it is a good one for all to go see, I delayed in seeing it because I didn’t like the first one mostly because I was wondering why someone would decide to turn one book into a trilogy and fill the first part of the trilogy with wasted screen time, this time Jackson decided to add more to the film.
+I liked this movie better than the first and you will too, and I think it’s a good one for everyone to see.
+I delayed watching it because I didn’t like the first one—mostly because I couldn’t understand why someone would turn one book into a trilogy and fill the first part with wasted screen time.
+This time, Jackson decided to add more substance to the film.

-I’m sure you are tired of the build up to this review, so here it goes.
-The plot has our beloved Hobbit Bilbo Baggins (Martin Freeman) continuing his quest with thirteen Dwarves, led by Thorin Oakenshield (Richard Armitage), to reclaim the Lonely Mountain from the dragon Smaug (Benedict Cumberbatch).
-While the wizard Gandalf the Grey (Ian McKellen) investigates a growing evil at Dol Guldur.
+I’m sure you’re tired of the buildup to this review, so here it goes.
+The plot follows our beloved Hobbit, Bilbo Baggins (Martin Freeman), continuing his quest with thirteen Dwarves, led by Thorin Oakenshield (Richard Armitage), to reclaim the Lonely Mountain from the dragon Smaug (Benedict Cumberbatch).
+Meanwhile, the wizard Gandalf the Grey (Ian McKellen) investigates a growing evil at Dol Guldur.

-What I have not seem to grab when watching this events at Middle-earth is why does Gandalf always have a reason to go away to investigate something and leave this poor helpless group of people that he unites together to go solve a problem, that he very well would have been useful in solving it early if he just stayed put.
+What I still don’t understand about these events in Middle-earth is why Gandalf always has a reason to go away and investigate something, leaving this poor, helpless group he’s united to solve a problem that he could’ve been useful in solving if he’d just stayed put.

-But you know, he can’t be in two places at once so he has to go resolve or call for help somewhere else.
+But, you know, he can’t be in two places at once, so he has to go resolve or call for help elsewhere.

-Now that he has done all the Lord of the Rings and Hobbit, I hope for something just as creatively interesting as this in future movies.
-I’m most definitely looking forward to the last installment of this Trilogy.
+Now that he’s done with The Lord of the Rings and The Hobbit, I hope he creates something just as creatively interesting in future movies.
+I’m definitely looking forward to the last installment of this trilogy.

 0 comments: